 The new root method for the Verizon Galaxy S4 SCH-I545 is said to be very easy as it does not require any ADB (Android Debug Bridge) skills on the part of the users.
-What to need to do is to download a couple of files and install them to device in a few simple steps.
+What you need to do is to download a couple of files and install them to the device in a few simple steps.
 However, we would like to warn the users that the procedure given below, despite its being tested successfully, is considered risky and if you are not careful while going through it, it might soft-brick your Verizon Galaxy S4 SCH-I545.
 Read the guide several times before making the attempt!

-So, without much ado, let’s proceed to the rooting drill but before that you will have to download a few tools and make some preparatory steps to do the rooting job successfully.
+So, without much ado, let’s proceed to the rooting drill but before that, you will have to download a few tools and make some preparatory steps to do the rooting job successfully.

 After you have downloaded the required files and installed the drivers, you need to do the following things:

 - Charge your device so that it has at least 70% battery power left.